raoulg/MADS-MachineLearning-course/README.md

     ├── notebooks          <- Jupyter notebooks.
-Naming convention is xx_name_of_module.ipynb where │                         xx is the number of the lesson ├── presentations      <- Contains all powerpoint presentations in .pdf format ├── references         <- Some background information on codestyle, and a courseguide │
+Naming convention is xx_name_of_module.ipynb where │                         xx is the number of the lesson ├── presentations      <- Contains all powerpoint presentations in .pdf format ├── references         <- background information
+    |  └── codestyle       <- Some code Code style standards
+    |  └── leerdoelen      <- Learning goals per lesson, including pages to read and videos to watch
+    │
     ├── reports            <- Generated analysis like PDF, LaTeX, etc.
        └── figures         <- Generated graphics and figures to be used in reporting

 --------

+For this project you will need some dependencies.
+The project uses python 3.10, and dependencies are defined within the `pyproject.toml` file.
+You will also find `requirements.lock` files, but they are generated for a Mac so they will miss cuda specific dependencies.

 The `.lefthook.yml` file is used by [lefthook](https://github.com/evilmartians/lefthook), and lints & cleans the code before I commit it.
-Because, as a student you probably dont commit things, you can ignore it.
+Because as a student you probably dont commit things, you can ignore it.

 I have separated the management of datasets and the trainingloop code.
 You will find them as dependencies in the project:
 - https://github.com/raoulg/mads_datasets